A LETTER TO MY FRIENDS AND READERS

 The odds against us seem overwhelming, but we cannot afford to do nothing.
 We must take action.
 At present, the Obama administration is embarked on a course of action that many find repugnant.
 The Race to the Top is built on the foundation of No Child Left Behind.
 It emphasizes high-stakes testing, judging teachers by their students’ test scores, closing low-performing schools instead of helping them improve, and promoting a huge increase in private management of public schools.
 These approaches will narrow the curriculum and promote teaching to the test, which will rob children of the opportunity for a good education.
 Furthermore, none of these strategies has a solid research base, none has been proven effective in practice, all have the potential to disrupt students’ education, demoralize teachers, and shatter communities.
 The burden of these policies will fall heavily on low-income, minority communities, but many other communities will be affected as well.

 What we need to improve education in this country is a strong, highly respected education profession; a rich curriculum in the arts and sciences, available in every school for every child; assessments that gauge what students know and can do, instead of mindless test prepping for bubble tests.
 And a government that is prepared to change the economic and social conditions that interfere with children’s readiness to learn.
 We need high-quality early childhood education.
 We need parent education programs.
 We need social workers and guidance counselors in the school.
 Children need physical education every day.
+CHILDREN NEED TIME FOR RECESS AND PLAY.
 And schools should have classes small enough for students to get the attention they need when they need it.

 We cannot improve education by quick fixes.
 We will not fix education by turning public schools over to entrepreneurs.
 We will not improve it by driving out experienced professionals and replacing them with enthusiastic amateurs.
 We will not make our schools better by closing them and firing teachers and entire staffs.
 No high-performing nation in the world follows such strategies.
 We cannot be satisfied with the status quo, which is not good enough for our children, nor can we satisfied with the Bush-Obama-Duncan “reforms” that have never been proven to work anywhere.